P3dr1x/traj_tracking_py/README.md

 ros2 launch traj_tracking_py tracking.launch.py robot_model:=mobile_wx250s use_sim:=true
 ```

-⚠️ In this case the `ee_pose_publisher.py` node does not work since some frames are missing when the description launch file is called
+⚠️ In this case the `ee_pose_publisher.py` node does not work since some frames are missing when the description launch file is called.

 ## Trajectory tracking with WidowX250S arm

 In this package there is an action client that makes a call to the action server `mobile_wx250s/arm_controller/follow_joint_trajectory` that activates when the arm_controller is launched.
-There is also a [publisher]() that publishes the trajectory points on the `/mobile_wx250s/commands/joint_group` topic.
+There is also a [publisher](https://github.com/P3dr1x/traj_tracking_py/blob/main/traj_tracking_py/traj_tracker_publisher.py) that publishes the trajectory points on the `/mobile_wx250s/commands/joint_group` topic.

 ### Action client: Example of usage